Joseph and William Russell House

-The Joseph and William Russell House is a historic house at 118 North Main Street in the College Hill area of Providence, Rhode Island.
+The Joseph and William Russell House is a historic house at 118 North Main Street in the College Hill area of Providence, Rhode Island, United States.
 It is a brick Georgian house built in 1772.
 Its original interior woodwork has been removed and distributed among museums around the United States.

 The house was listed on the National Register of Historic Places in 1971.

 History

 The house was built in 1772 as the residence of brothers Joseph Russell (1732–1792) and William Russell (1739–1825).
 The Russell brothers were merchants and were heavily invested in trade with England and the West Indies.

 Zephaniah Andrews (1761–1818) was the mason who built the house.
 Andrews also built the Market House and the John Brown House.
 The architect is not documented, but it may have been designed by Joseph Brown.

 As an aide to Comte de Rochambeau in the American Revolution, François-Jean de Chastellux stayed in the house in June, 1781 as a guest of Joseph Russell during preparations to march to meet the Continental Army at Dobbs Ferry, New York.

 The house was later acquired by Amos Throop (1738–1814), a physician who was founding president of the Rhode Island Medical Society in 1812.
 When Throop died in 1814, he left the property to Zachariah Allen (1795–1882), son of his brother-in-law, Zachariah Allen Sr. (1738–1801).
 Allen appears to have lived in the house until his new house was completed on Magee Street, now Bannister Street, in 1864.
 The house remained largely in its original condition until the 1870s.
 North Main Street was widened during 1871 to 1873, and at this time the house was raised up one story, with several stores inserted below.
 In 1875 the house was owned by Henry C. Cranston, who operated it as the Clarendon Hotel.